gaw1ik/Generative-Art-In-Python-Close-Packed-Circles/README.md

 # Method for Creating Images Containing Non-Overlapping Circles (Using Python)

+This repo details an algorithm for creating images containing closely packed circles that don't overlap.
+It's in the pursuit of so-called "generative art", "code art", etc.

 # Background
 I've been creating a lot of generative art lately (mainly using Python), and lately I've wanted to be able to generate circles - potentially hundreds of them at random - which would *not overlap* with each other.
 This seems like a trivial problem at first, but like most programming problems that initially seem trivial, this was actually kind of a tricky problem to solve.
 My solution is documented here.